demmybite/demmybite0608/README.md

 # GIT 1 Task

 This task is aimed at making sure you are ready to start using GitHub.
-By now you should have a Github account, and using that GitHub account, you are to:
+By now you should have a Github account and using that GitHub account, you are to:

 ```bash
 1. Create a repository, your repository name should be your slack username with no spaces.